mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 # merge our second feature to develop locally
 # --no-ff = no fast forward, create a new commit and preserve history
 git merge --no-ff feature-friends
-# push local develop to cloud
+# push local develop to cloud/remote; origin is by ddefault the name of the remote repo
 git push origin develop # if in teams with branches, specify where to push!

 # 4) we continue with our first feature